redox-os/book/src/introduction/why_free_software.md

 - NASM, which is BSD 2-clause

 The MIT X11-style license has the following properties:
-- It gives you, the user of the software, complete and unrestrained access to the software, such that you may inspect, modify, and redistribute your changes
+- It gives you, the user of the software, complete and unrestrained access to the software, such that you may *inspect*, *modify*, and *redistribute* your changes
   - *Inspection* Anyone may inspect the software for security vulnerabilities
   - *Modification* Anyone may modify the software to fix security vulnerabilities
   - *Redistribution* Anyone may redistribute the software to patch the security vulnerabilities